space10-community/conversational-form/README.md

 #### Include the Conversational Form

-	<script type="text/javascript" id="cui" src=".../conversational-form.js" crossorigin></script>
+	<script type="text/javascript" id="conversational-form" src="https://raw.githubusercontent.com/space10-community/conversational-form/master/dist/conversational-form.min.js" crossorigin></script>

 #### Instantiate:

 ##### Automatic:
 This will load in the code for the CF. From here you can instantiate it like:

-Initially when loaded, CF will automatically look through the DOM for a form element with the attibute "cf-form-element", if found then it will instantiate it self.
+Initially when loaded, CF will automatically look through the DOM for a form element with the attibute "cf-form-element", if found then it will auto-instantiate.

 	<form id="co-billing-form" action="" cf-form-element>
 	...

-##### Manual (exclude cf-form-element from markup):
+##### Manual
-You can also self instantiate:
+You can also self instantiate from vanilla JS.

 	new cf.ConversationalForm({
 		formEl: <HTMLFormElement>,